luis198327/olympics-quiz-game/README.md

 A dropdown menu (late change) has also been created and is situated on the 3 main HTML pages to provide better UX and give the user the abilty to restart the quiz or find external resources should they wish to learn or even cheat!

 ### Skeleton
 I used wireframes to put together a very basic mock-up of the site based on a desktop/tablet and mobile devices.
 This did develop during the project as my understanding of JavaScript progressed.
-I was going to keep it to 2 html pages, but found it easier to creare a third page for the results page separately.
+I was going to keep it to 2 HTML pages, but found it easier to creare a third page for the results page separately.
 A fourth page has also been added (404 error), but this should not be visible providing the code works fine.

+Version 1 of my wireframe can be found [here](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/wireframe-v1.pdf).

+A revised version was then created to incorporate the 3rd HTML page.
+This revised version 2 can be found [here](https://github.com/luis198327/olympics-quiz-game/blob/main/assets/images/wireframe-v2.pdf).

 The wireframe also does not show two late changes.
 + The first was to include a dropdown menu.
 This was always in my thoughts but wasnt sure if this would be effective or appropriate, but adds a nice touch.
 + The second was to include a title on the quiz.html page.
 I felt when this was almost finalised and designed that something was missing and for better UX, I decided to add this to this page so throughout the quiz questions, the site goals are enhanced further.

-The wireframe can be found <<insert wireframe>>.

 ### Surface